JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

         // and represents it as a composable state in a lifecycle-aware manner val greetings by mainViewModel.greetingList.collectAsStateWithLifecycle()

-        Column(
+        // Presents greeting phrases as a column, separated by dividers Column(
             modifier = Modifier
                 .safeContentPadding()